-I am pleased to be leading Prudential at such an exciting point for the company.
-We are in the right markets, with the right products with a proven management team who are executing well on our strategy.
-My priority is to continue our focus on delivering a strong financial performance through delivering great products and services to our customers, while also ensuring that we continue to develop our capabilities to capture the significant, long-term growth opportunities available to us.
+I am pleased to be leading Prudential at such an exciting point for the Company.
+We are in the right markets, with the right products and with a proven management team who are executing well on our strategy.
+My priority is to continue our focus on delivering a strong financial performance through delivering great products and services to our customers. while also ensuring that we continue to develop our capabilities to capture the significant, long-term growth opportunities available to us.
 We remain confident of being able to deliver strong, sustainable, profitable growth while delivering quality products and services to a large and rapidly growing customer base.

-Notes:
+Mike Wells

+Group Chief Executive
-1 The comparative results referenced above and elsewhere in this document have been prepared using constant exchange rates basis except where otherwise stated.
-Comparative results on an actual exchange rate basis are also shown in financial tables in the Chief Financial Officer's report on our half year 2015 financial performance.

-2 Asia Asset Management, September 2014 issue (ranked according to participating regional players only).
-Based on assets sourced from the region (excluding Japan, Australia and New Zealand) as of June 2014.

-3 Underlying free surplus generation comprises underlying free surplus released from long-term business (net of investment in new business) and that generated from asset management operations.
-The 2012 comparative is based on the retrospective application of new and amended accounting standards and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan.

-4 Following the disposal of the Group's 25 per cent interest in PruHealth and PruProtect in November 2014, the 2014 comparative results of UK insurance operations have been adjusted to exclude results of those businesses.

-5 Annual Premium Equivalent (APE) sales comprise regular premium sales plus one-tenth of single premium insurance sales.

-6 Before allowing for interim dividend.

-7 Asia 2012 IFRS operating profit of £924 million is based on the retrospective application of new and amended accounting standards as at 31 December 2013, and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan.

-8 Source: Thailand Life Assurance Association.
-Since 30 June 2014.

-9 Excluding performance fees, carried interest and share of profits from associate entity, PPM South Africa.
+- The comparative results referenced above and elsewhere in this document have been prepared using constant exchange rates basis except where otherwise stated.
+Comparative results on an actual exchange rate basis are also shown in financial tables in the Chief Financial Officer's report on our half year 2015 financial performance. - 2 Asia Asset Management, September 2014 issue (ranked according to participating regional players only).
+Based on assets sourced from the region (excluding Japan, Australia and New Zealand) as of June 2014. - 3 Underlying free surplus generation comprises underlying free surplus released from long-term business (net of investment in new business) and that generated from asset management operations.
+The 2012 comparative is based on the retrospective application of new and amended accounting standards and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan. - 4 Following the disposal of the Group's 25 per cent interest in PruHealth and PruProtect in November 2014, the 2014 comparative results of UK insurance operations have been adjusted to exclude results of those businesses. - 5 Annual Premium Equivalent (APE) sales comprise regular premium sales plus one-tenth of single premium insurance sales. - 6 Before allowing for interim dividend. - 7 Asia 2012 IFRS operating profit of £924 million is based on the retrospective application of new and amended accounting standards as at 31 December 2013, and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan. - Source: Thailand Life Assurance Association.
+Since 30 June 2014. - 9 Excluding performance fees, carried interest and share of profits from associate entity, PPM South Africa

+Business performance

+- 14 Chief Financial Officer's report - on our 2015 first half financial performance Group Chief Risk Officer's summary of the risks facing our business and our capital strength